perhapsmaybeharry/fan-control/README.md

 ---

 ## In-Application Commands
+Enter a command into the textfield for it to take effect.
+Most of these commands now have graphical counterparts found in the menu.
   - `rpm`: toggle display of rpm in the menubar
   - `temp`: toggle display of temperature in the menubar
   - `unit`: toggle between Celsius or Fahrenheit as temperature unit in the menubar